iiitl/ML_tutorial/README.md

 Push to the branch (git push origin feature/new-feature) Create a new pull request
 ```
+Unsupervised problems-
+The unsupervised learning algorithm learns the structure of data X and then generates fakes and insights.
+Involves algorithms like-
+1-variational autoencoders (VAE)
+2-generative adverserial network (GAN)

 # Conclusion
 We hope that this repository will help you on your journey to becoming a machine learning expert.
 Happy learning!